AdobeDocs/experience-manager-65.en/help/forms/developing/assembling-documents-using-bates-numbering.md

 You can assemble PDF documents that contain unique page identifiers by using Bates numbering. *Bates numbering* is a method of applying unique identifies to a batch of related documents.
 Each page in the document (or set of documents) is assigned a Bates number that uniquely identifies the page.
 For example, manufacturing documents that contain bill of material information and are associated with the production of an assembly can contain an identifier.
 A Bates number contains a sequentially incremented numeric value and an optional prefix and suffix.
 The prefix + numeric + suffix is referred to as a *bates pattern*.

-The following illustration shows a PDF document that contains a unique identifier located in the document's header.
+The following illustration shows a PDF document that contains a unique identifier in the document's header.

 ![au_au_batesnumber](assets/au_au_batesnumber.png)